-What To Do In Tai O
+Things To Do In Tai O Fishing Village

 Now that you know how to get to Tai O, let’s discover things to do and see in this fishing village.
 Here’s my list of things to do in that range from exploring the islet on foot, to discovering local delicacies.